thebigez8/adulting/md/faith/02_truth.md

 true for me", or "don't impose your truth on me".
 But this is yet another third contradiction: is it true for everyone that there's no truth for everyone?

+Or perhaps what's true is what the majority of people believe?
+Clearly this also isn't the case.
+Even if everyone on earth suddenly believed that the earth was flat, the earth would *not* suddenly become flat.

+So then how do we know truth?
 As Catholics, we believe that faith, science, and reason all contribute to knowledge of truth (but more on that later!).